 Close communication with parents and other service providers, such as therapists and physicians, is an essential component of the program services and assists in the quality management of individual treatment plans.
 Parents may be asked to participate in clinical consultation meetings.
 Parents and districts can also request a meeting with the Program consultants.

-RELATED SERVICES: Students attending MTP may receive a variety of related services, including occupational therapy, speech & language therapy, physical therapy, as specified in their Individualized Education Programs (IEP).
-Students in the MTP program also have access to an onsite school adjustment counselor and school nurse.
+RELATED SERVICES: Students attending Summit may receive a variety of related services, including occupational therapy, speech & language therapy, physical therapy, as specified in their Individualized Education Programs (IEP).
+Students in the Summit program also have access to an onsite school adjustment counselor and school nurse.